rubengamboa/4820-slides/ch00-introduction.md

  Item                | Pct
  --------------------|----
- Class Participation | 10%
- Assignments         | 15%
+ Assignments         | 20%
- Project             | 15%
+ Project             | 20%
- Exam 1              | 20%
+ Exam 1              | 15%
- Exam 2              | 20%
+ Exam 2              | 15%
- Final Exam          | 20%
+ Final Exam          | 30%

 *** =right

-* If you can't take an exam, we can arrange for a makeup
-* You do not need an excuse to arrange for a makeup
-* Try to be here on the right day!
+* Exams must be taken on the scheduled date and time
+* I will arrange for a makeup, but only if you have a valid university excuse
 * Once you start taking an exam, you may not stop for any reason until you turn in the exam for grading

 ---